ANIMAL HOSPITAL HUB

 Every Documented Tell

 How this database works: every row derives at render time from our snapshot of the wiki's Anomalies page — nothing is hand-maintained, so the table can't drift from the verified data.
 Where the wiki is silent (spawn odds, exact trigger chances), we leave the field out rather than guess.
-The game updates fast and the wiki with it — snapshot as of July 2026.
+The game updates fast and the wiki with it — snapshot as of August 2026.

-SHOWING 14 OF 14 DOCUMENTED TELLS
+SHOWING 16 OF 16 DOCUMENTED TELLS

-APPEARANCE — VISIBLE AT THE WINDOW(5)
+APPEARANCE — VISIBLE AT THE WINDOW(6)

-Mismatched Eyes & Sharp Teeth
+Crooked Face (Mismatched Eyes & Sharp Teeth)

 APPEARANCEDISTORTED VOICE